feross/electron-workshop/README.md

 }
 ```

-We'll call this function immediately when the application is ready for now.
+We'll call this function immediately once the browser window has loaded.
 If the user cancels the file open dialog, `files` will be `undefined`.
 If that happens, we return early so that we don't get any errors down the line.

 ```js
 app.on('ready', () => {